 Edward Jones financial advisors can generate a number of personalized reports to help clients and their tax and legal professionals evaluate financial circumstances and explore options for the future.

-Reports can be generated to help clients over the age of 70½ review their options regarding required minimum distributions (RMDs) and develop “stretch-out” distribution options for retirement account owners.
+Reports can be generated to help clients over the age of 72 review their options regarding required minimum distributions (RMDs).

 A financial advisor can help clients evaluate whether their assets are adequately diversified for maximum return and minimum risk; compare current asset distribution with recommended distributions for age and investment objectives; and analyze retirement, estate and life insurance needs.